 Well, I’m glad I decided to give this one a try.
 For some reason it seems easier than the original no-knead and the result so much better.
 The inside is lighter and fluffier.
 The flavor is wonderful.
 The shape, although flat, is perfect for sandwiches.
 PERFECT.

-- ¼ tsp instant yeast $0.02
+- ⅛ tsp instant or "bread machine" yeast $0.02

-- 1½ tsp salt $0.05
+- ¾ tsp salt $0.03

-- 2 cups warm water $0.00
+- 1 cup water $0.00

-- 1 Tbsp vegetable oil $0.04
+- ½ Tbsp olive oil $0.08

 - 2 Tbsp corn meal $0.03

-- In a large bowl combine the flour, salt, yeast and water (I like to combine dry ingredients first then add water).
-Stir it until it forms a sticky ball.
-Loosely cover and let sit at room temperature for 14-18 hrs.
+- In a large bowl combine the flour, salt, and yeast.
+Stir the dry ingredients well until they are evenly combined.
+Add the water and stir it until a wet, sticky ball of dough forms and no flour remains on the bottom of the bowl.
+Loosely cover and let sit at room temperature for 14-18 hours to ferment.

 Step By Step Photos

-This bread is PERFECT for sandwiches.
+This bread is perfect for sandwiches.
 Light and fluffy inside with a good crust.
 YES!